 6 Techniques for Cold Therapy

-Soak a washcloth or paper towels in cold (or ice) water and apply it to the painful region.
+Soak a washcloth or paper towels in cold or ice water.
+Wring it out and apply it to the painful area.

 These provide topical pain relief and can be used anywhere.
-They are fast-acting and sometimes provide long-lasting relief.
+They are fast-acting and may provide long-lasting relief.
 Coolant sprays often contain menthol to soothe.

 Take a cold or icy bath.
 If this is too uncomfortable, soak only the affected area in cold water.
 Make sure the water is not too icy, and avoid staying submerged for too long.

-These can be used anywhere.
-With a single squeeze, the chemical cold pack will become activated and provide immediate relief to the affected area.
+With a single squeeze, the chemical cold pack will become activated to provide relief to the affected area.
 They only last about 30 minutes, but work to reduce swelling and decrease pain.

-To reap the benefits of an ice massage, you will massage the affected area for 7-10 minutes using either an ice cube, or by making an ice cup.
+To reap the benefits of an ice massage, massage the affected area for seven to ten minutes using either an ice cube or an ice cup.
 To make an ice cup, fill a paper cup approximately two-thirds to the top and place it in the freezer until it is solid.
-Then use this giant ice cube to massage the affected region!
+Then use this giant ice cube to massage the affected region.

-Be aware of the amount of exposure time between your skin and the ice – you should never leave a cold pack on the affected area for more than thirty minutes at one time.
-If you breakout in hives or your skin begins to turn purple, it is likely that you’ve iced for too long.
+Be aware of the amount of exposure time between the skin and ice.
+Never leave a cold pack on the affected area for more than twenty minutes at one time.
+If hives develop or the skin begins to turn purple, it is likely that ice has been in one area too long.